 What Does The 1099-K Form Include?
 Why Am I Receiving This Form?

 If you earn over $600 (Six Hundred Dollars) from any platform (even if not issued a form by the platform), you must submit the 1099-K form with your tax return.
-Learn about 1099-K form requirements.
+To learn more about what this form includes, visit the official IRS Form 1099-K page.

 Do You Have To Pay Taxes On The 1099-K Form?
 What Happens If I Don’t Report To The IRS?

 Though all companies will issue you a 1099-K form once you earn or receive $600, you only have to pay tax if it’s income from customers or clients.
-If it’s a payment from a friend, family member, or acquaintance you’ll still receive the 1099-K but will not have to pay taxes since it’s not declared as income.
-Further information on tax obligations.
+If it’s a payment from a friend, family member, or acquaintance, you’ll still receive the 1099-K but will not have to pay taxes since it’s not declared as income.

-Yes, you will most likely have to pay income on this form, since you’re considered self-employed, there are many deductible expenses you could claim that would lower your tax burden.
-Explore self-employed deductions.
+Yes, you will most likely have to pay income on this form, since you’re considered self-employed.
+There are many deductible expenses you could claim that would lower your tax burden.

 Also, be sure to keep a close eye on where you receive your income.
-You don’t want to document receiving a payment twice, when in reality, it was one payment.
-Tips on tracking income.
+You don’t want to document receiving a payment twice when, in reality, it was one payment.

 The Takeaway